containers/podman-compose/CONTRIBUTING.md

 ## Command arguments parsing

-Add a function that accept `parser` which is an instance from `argparse`.
+To add arguments to be parsed by a command, you need to add a function that is decorated with `@cmd_parse` which accepts the compose instance and the command's name (as a string list or as a single string).

-In side that function you can call `parser.add_argument()`.
+The decorated function should accept a single argument: An instance of `argparse`.

-The function decorated with `@cmd_parse` accepting the compose instance, and command names (as a list or as a string).
+In this function, you can call `parser.add_argument()` to add a new argument to the command.

-You can do this multiple times.
+Note you can add such a function multiple times.

-Here is an example
+Here is an example:

 ```
 @cmd_parse(podman_compose, 'build')